 What to do with the nails?
 You have two options depending on the finish you want to make to your project.

-- Remove the nails: If nails were sawn, use a nail punch, a hammer and a clamp to remove them.
+If nails were sawed, use a nail punch, a hammer, and a clamp to remove them.
 Place the nail punch on the cut portion of the nail, then gently tap with a hammer to make it stand out from the other side.
 Turn your board and remove the nail with the clamp.
 If the nails are full, tap on the tip to make them stand out, and then remove them with a clamp.
 Backfill the holes with wood pulp.

-- Keep nails: Cut the tip of the nails that protrudes from your board with a hacksaw or an angle grinder.
+Cut the tip of the nails that protrude from your board with a hacksaw or an angle grinder.

-Hope these methods will help you to dismantle your pallets from the one who are not equipped at all to the one who have a Sawzall at disposal.
+We hope these methods will help you to disassemble your pallets, particularly for those who don’t own a reciprocating saw (Sawzall) or have one at their disposal.
 Do you have another method to share?
-Share it with our readers through the comments and if you have some videos or tutorials, do not hesitate to send them to us and we will update this article accordingly.
+Share it with our readers through the comments and if you have some videos or tutorials, do not hesitate to send them to us, and we will update this article accordingly.

 Happy Pallet Crafting! :)